 Schoolwide celebrations are used as a way to involve your families.
 After all, we know the importance of family involvement in children’s academic programs.
 These events get families on your campus and get them involved in something positive.
 You’re not sharing bad news or giving them something to do.
 You’re often feeding them and entertaining them.
 These events make literacy “feel good”.

-Create a Family Favorites Books Wall
+Family Favorites Books Wall

 Jen from An Adventure in Literacy shared this great idea with me.
 Her school created a Featured Books Wall.
 Each family in her school was asked to share their favorite books in a book jacket decoration contest.
 The book jackets were displayed on a wall in a collage like fashion outside of their library for students to peruse as they went off to pick books for the week.
 It’s such an easy to implement idea, right?